 Bring to Rugged Maniac

-Grab a sturdy backpack and stuff in it: a towel, a complete change of clothes (including socks, underwear, and shoes, and preferably something casual and comfortable, like jeans and a hoodie), baby wipes for cleaning up, deodorant, lip balm, and anything else you think you’ll need after the race.
+Grab a sturdy backpack and stuff in it: a towel, a complete change of clothes (including socks, underwear, and shoes, and preferably something casual and comfortable, like jeans and a hoodie), Shower Pills for cleaning up afterward (because a rinse off with cold water really doesn’t cut it), deodorant, lip balm, and anything else you think you’ll need after the race.
 I also include:

 - Safety pins